 - The Philippines historically had an incredibly low drug use rate.

-- The drug usage skyrocketed following late 1900’s drug proliferation.
+- The drug usage skyrocketed following the late 1900s drug proliferation.

 - Duterte managed to “shield” his city from these harmful effects by ruling the city with an iron-fist, sometimes personally killing drug dealers himself.